rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 ---
 layout: post
-title: Chatting on Twitter
+title: Chatting on Twitter (1/2)
 excerpt: |-
     Can we embed a chat widget on <strong>Twitter</strong>?
-Yes, with few tricks and <strong>Pusher</strong> we can create a widget and chat with our friends.
+Yes, with few tricks and <strong>Pusher</strong> we can create a widget and chat with our Twitter friends.

 ---

 ### Can we embed a chat widget on **Twitter**?
-Yes, with few tricks and **Pusher** we can create a widget and chat with our friends.
+Yes, with few tricks and **Pusher** we can create a widget and chat with our Twitter friends.

 Overview: qop qop qop
 --------

-This is a short description of **qop**, a simple and unpretentious chat widget that can be embedded on Twitter.
+This is a short description of **qop**, a simple and unpretentious chat widget written in Ruby and Coffeescript.
-It is written in Ruby and Coffescript.
+It uses **Pusher** to send chat messages to our **Twitter** friends, and it can be embedded on a Twitter page.

-Pusher is used to send chat messages and notifications.
-Web services are provided with Sinatra.
+The technical part: Web services are provided with Sinatra.
 Authentication is done via Omniauth.
 Data models are written in Datamapper, and Handlebars is used for templates.

 Finally a custom Sprockets process will glue everything together.
 As easy as that!